 The study and understanding of medical terminology as it relates to diseases, their causes and effects, and the terminology used in various medical specialties.
 Emphasis will be placed on learning the basic elements of medical words, appropriate spelling and use of medical terms, and use of medical abbreviations.
-Restricted to: Community Colleges only.
+May be repeated up to 3 credits.
+Crosslisted with: NURS 150, AHS 120 and BOT 150.
+Restricted to Community Colleges campuses only.